 "Kritik creates an environment where students are hearing a voice that is not mine, but rather the people around them in diverse or similar situations, which is incredibly empowering as students mature and find their footing in this world."

-At UT, you are teaching students that are actively interested in the subject matter and largely agree with the material you teach.
+At UT, you are teaching students who are actively interested in the subject matter and largely agree with the material you teach.
 Have you been in a situation where your class disagrees with the material you teach (racial inequities in health)?

 I learned quickly how divided our country is in my first teaching role after my doctorate at a university in the Midwest.
 I had very little teaching experience and was tasked with teaching family diversity to students from rural Nebraska; many of which had never even interacted with Black people, let alone a Black woman in an authoritative role.
 I was always challenged by the students on the material I taught, and I was accused of favoring the “one Black person in the class”.
 On a few occasions, a student in my class would express that they had no idea how bad the United States was in terms of their history because of their family’s bias towards Fox News and racial discriminatory behaviour at home.
 Those moments were incredibly rewarding; through education, I had exposed students to think for themselves and make a decision based on their own beliefs.
 Unfortunately, the pushback I received from the students became so bad that my department chair moved me out of that class and encouraged me to teach more about health disparity.
 I was able to teach based on the facts of the racial health inequities based on indisputable facts, and students started to enroll because they were interested in the material.
 Now at UTexas, the students enrolled in my classes are extremely passionate about the subject matter and more receptive to this kind of subject matter.
 I also learned more about creating a stronger environment for discussing sensitive subject matter.
 I get the students involved by suggesting what ground rules work and work together to set boundaries for the students to interact within.
 If you participate in the formation of ground rules and cannot abide by them, you can find a different class to disrupt because that is not fair to the other students who are there to learn.